etkecc/synapse-admin/docs/external-auth-provider.md

 but unfortunately, the API does not expose which provider is used (and if it is used at all), especially if you use a seamless/hidden password provider that does not announce itself.

-To workaround such cases, the `externalAuthProvider` config option can be set to `true` to change Synapse Admin's behavior to better suit setups with external auth providers.
+To work around such cases, the `externalAuthProvider` config option can be set to `true` to change Synapse Admin's behavior to better suit setups with external auth providers.
 Currently, the following changes are made:
 * Do not require a new password when reactivating a user
-* Do not show guests filter in the users list
+* Do not show the guests filter in the users list

-Note: for OIDC ("next-gen auth"), Synapse Admin adjusts its behavior automatically, so this config option is not required.
+Note: For OIDC ("next-gen auth"), Synapse Admin adjusts its behavior automatically, so this config option is not required.

 ## Matrix Authentication Service (MAS)